Patron: Insight Festival

 Curation Scheme Officer

 MaoHui Deng is currently doing a masters degree in screen studies at the University of Manchester.
 Previously, he did his undergraduate degree in drama and screen studies, also at the University of Manchester.
 His research interests include the representations of age on screen; childhood and cinema; memory; film distribution and exhibition cultures; and the films of Federico Fellini.
 He is one of the co-founders of the 1121 Collective, a Manchester-based theatre collective that aims to deliver new and challenging works.
-He wants to do a PhD and become a lecturer, hopefully.
+He is about to begin his PhD studies at the University of Manchester, researching into the cinematic production, exhibition, and reception in industrialised ageing societies.
+He wants to become a lecturer, hopefully.
 MaoHui blogs at maohui and tweets at @dengmaohui.

 The Insight Film Festival believes in bringing people from different cultural and religious backgrounds into dialogue, whilst providing incredible support to young filmmakers.
 I cannot agree more with their philosophy.